DLR-RM/rl-baselines3-zoo/README.md

 Hyperparameters not specified in [utils/hyperparams_opt.py](https://github.com/DLR-RM/rl-baselines3-zoo/blob/master/utils/hyperparams_opt.py) are taken from the associated YAML file and fallback to the default values of SB3 if not present.

-Note: hyperparameters search is not implemented for DQN for now. when using SuccessiveHalvingPruner ("halving"), you must specify `--n-jobs > 1`
+Note: when using SuccessiveHalvingPruner ("halving"), you must specify `--n-jobs > 1`

 Budget of 1000 trials with a maximum of 50000 steps: